balajeetm/balajeetm.github.io/_posts/2017-02-26-tnut-reverse-linked-list-pocket.markdown

 ## [Step2 - Take the first bite](/blog/2017/03/08/cracking-a-tnut/#step-2---take-the-first-bite)
 <hr>

+Let's next devise a strategy to solve this.

 * <b><u>Visual Representation</u></b><br>
 Since I can't think of any similar problem I've solved, let me try something closer to real life.<br>
-The first realistic thing that comes to my mind when you say linked list, is a train with bogies.<br>
+The first realistic thing that comes to my mind when we say linked list, is a train with bogies.<br>
 Let me create a 2D train with bogies representing nodes.
 The values of the nodes represent the solitary passenger, commuting in them<br>

 <img style="text-align: center" src="/assets/2017-02-26/train.png">